rsn55/OClue/README.md

 A text-based, command-line version of Clue, the classic mystery game.
 Includes all the elements of the board game as well as options to compete against bots of various levels of intelligence.

-CREATED BY RACHEL NASH, MEREDITH DOBRZYNSKI, AND KAUSHIK RAVIKUMAR A project for CS 3110 at Cornell University
+CREATED BY RACHEL NASH, MEREDITH DOBRZYNSKI, AND KAUSHIK RAVIKUMAR

 Instructions to Play: